 Why to Consider an IRA Rollover When You Leave Your Job

-If you participate in an employer-sponsored retirement plan—say a 401(k)—what happens if one day you leave the company for a new job or get laid off?
+If you participate in an employer-sponsored retirement plan such as a 401(k), what happens if one day you leave the company for a new job or get laid off?
 Where does that money go?

 What You Contribute to a 401(k) Is Yours to Keep

 All the money you've contributed to a company retirement plan is still yours.
-If you were eligible for an employer match, you may also have rights to your employer's contributions—depending on your vesting schedule.
-A company may require up to 5 years before granting you complete ownership to their contribution.
+If you were eligible for an employer match, you may also have rights to your employer's contributions, depending on your vesting schedule.
+A company may require up to five years before granting you complete ownership to their contribution.

 It can be reassuring to know you still have access to your contributions and those vested employer-matching contributions.
 You have several options to consider for what to do with the money that's still in your former employer's retirement plan once you leave the company.